natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 # How to setup and use connections and variables in AWS managed Apache Airflow

 Amazon Managed Workflows for Apache Airflow (MWAA) provides a very nice and easy way to manage Airflow Cluster.
-It's not only about spinning up or maintaining the cluster, but it also seamlessly integrates with various AWS services.
+Beyond the straightforward setup and maintenance of clusters, MWAA provides seamless integration with various AWS services.

 One particularly useful integration is with AWS Secrets Manager, which allows you to store Airflow Connections and Variables securely.
 To name a few advantages of this approach:
 - Centralized storage of connection details in a secure location